Joanne Martin: A Life in Miniature Documentary Filmmakers

 (SL): I still have my childhood Hot Wheels/Matchbox collection.

 Stephanie Lewis lives in Bella Vista, Arkansas and Eris lives in Springdale, Arkansas.
 Together, these two have been working on Joanne Martin: A Life in Miniature, a documentary film that will be touring over the next year.
+You can now watch the film here.
 To learn more about their film, visit the documentary website, consider donating on Kickstarter, and check out the official film trailer.
 To connect on social media, check out the latest updates on Facebook, YouTube, and Twitter.